-- Now add coconut milk, sauté and let the curry (sauce) simmer and cook for about 4 minute over low heat.
+- Now add coconut milk, tomato paste, sauté and let the curry (sauce) simmer and cook for about 4 minutes over low heat.

 - Take off the lid, sauté the curry one last time and switch off the heat.

-- Transfer to serving bowl and serve hot.
+- Transfer to a serving bowl and serve hot.

 Chingri Malai Curry : can be served with steamed rice, cauliflower rice or flatbreads.

 Amount Per Serving: Calories: 300Total Fat: 50gSaturated Fat: 26gTrans Fat: 0gUnsaturated Fat: 21gCholesterol: 150mgSodium: 700mgCarbohydrates: 19gFiber: 3gSugar: 7gProtein: 30g